T-43 medium tank: History

 After the Battle of Kursk, Soviet planners realized that the T-34's biggest drawback was the ineffectiveness of its 76.2mm gun against the frontal armour of the new German Tiger and Panther tanks.
 What was needed was a more effective gun rather than heavier armour.
 The T-43 turret was adapted to mount a more effective 85 mm gun, and to fit on the T-34 tank hull.
 The T-43 project was cancelled, and the new T-34-85 was put into production instead.

-The decision to improve on an existing design rather than commit to a major retooling of the factories was characteristic of Soviet philosophy which held enormous production level as paramount.
+The decision to improve on an existing design rather than commit to a significant retooling of the factories was characteristic of Soviet philosophy, which held enormous production levels as paramount.
 While Germany — having at the time almost double the industrial resources of the Soviet Union — suffered a string of production and logistical difficulties while introducing new, technically superior tank models, the Soviets — maximizing productivity — accepted a compromise by significantly improving their main tank.
-The result was that the Soviets were producing T-34-85 tanks at a rate of 1,200 per month, while Germany struggling to put 180 Panther tanks per month out of the assembly lines.
+The result was that the Soviets were producing T-34-85 tanks at a rate of 1,200 per month, while Germany was struggling to put 180 Panther tanks per month out of the assembly lines.

-When the T-34-85 first appeared in combat, German intelligence initially misidentified it as the "T-43", based on reports about Soviet tank research.
+When the T-34-85 first appeared in combat, German intelligence initially misidentified it as the "T-43" based on reports about Soviet tank research.